JohnYoon13/GCP/gcp.md

 This guide is intended for new users of Google Cloud Platform's Pub/Sub & BigQuery who possess some familiarity with Google Cloud products and software development.
 In order to properly use this guide, you will require a Google account and access to a Google Cloud project.

 ## Permissions
 Prior to any implementation, first verify that the necessary [permissions](https://cloud.google.com/iam/docs/permissions-reference) and [roles](https://cloud.google.com/iam/docs/understanding-roles) are established for the project.
-This can range from topics and subscriptions, to BigQuery, to whichever service holds and runs the source code, i.e., cloud functions.
+This can range from topics and subscriptions to BigQuery to whichever service holds and runs the source code, i.e., cloud functions.

 ***Note: This process may require coordination with project owners and administrators